bernedom/bernedom.github.io/_posts/2024-12-02-reduce-cost-of-change-in-your-code.md

 1. testing and validating the changes
 1. deploying the changes to the production environment

+TODO IMAGE of circle of change

 Each of these steps can be a source of cost and each of them can be optimized to reduce the cost of change.
-An important factor here is also, that not just the amount of time spent actually doing these steps is a cost driving factor, but also the speed at which these steps can be done.
-The faster a change can be implemented, tested and deployed the faster the feedback loop can be closed and the faster value is generated.
-Nothing costs more than a change that is lying around for weeks or months before it is deployed and validated.
+Generally, the faster a change can be implemented, tested and deployed the faster the feedback loop can be closed and the faster value is generated - This includes also the waiting time between the steps.
+Nothing costs more than a finished change that is lying around for weeks or months before it is deployed and validated.

 ## How to reduce the cost of change in your code?